 1) Use a Larvicide

 Getting rid of standing water may be the easiest solution, but it’s not always practical.
 There are some places, like ornamental ponds, where we expect for there to be standing water.

 In those cases, one solution is to use a larvicide.
 These are chemicals that kill mosquito larvae, leaving your water pristine.

 At least, the water will look pristine.
 In actuality, the water will be unsuitable for human consumption.
 If you use a rain barrel to collect drinking water, do not use a larvicide to decontaminate it.

-To use mosquito dunks, simply drop them into your water.
+To use mosquito bits, simply drop them into your water.
 The instructions will tell you how many are required for a given water supply.
-A good set of mosquito dunks will last for 30 days or more.
+A good set of mosquito dunks will last for 7-14 days.